-The Society of Illustrators is proud to announce that Nick Bertozzi, Maëlle Doliveux, Joan Hilty, Rutu Modan, and Josh O’Neill will form the jury for the 2017 MoCCA Arts Festival Awards of Excellence.
+The Society of Illustrators is proud to announce that Felipe Galindo, Ananth Hirsh, Anne Ishii, Kate Lacour, and Alitha Martinez will form the jury for the 2018 MoCCA Arts Festival Awards of Excellence.
 These awards will recognize the most outstanding work on view at the festival.
 Categories include Short Form and Long Form books, Single Image cartoons and comics, and Special Format works.
-Artists winning this award will be acknowledged with a special medal and will have their work exhibited at the Museum of Illustration from September 5 - October 21, 2017.
+The 2018 Awards of Excellence is Chaired by Jason Little and Co-Chaired by Maëlle Doliveux.

-Judging of the MoCCA Arts Festival will happen Saturday, April 1st in the afternoon.
+The competition is open to artists tabling at the 2018 MoCCA Arts Festival.
+Judging of the Awards of Excellence will happen on Saturday, April 7th.
 Judges will convene and discuss each of their favorites based on submissions they will have received in February, ultimately deciding on a gold medal and two silver medals per category.
-This year, the Society is also pleased to announce that winners will receive The M. Prize, a financial award given in memory of Timothy Patrick Moynihan.
+Artists winning this award will be acknowledged with a special medal and financial award, The M. Prize, given in memory of Timothy Patrick Moynihan.
 This award has been made possible through the generosity of friends and family of Timothy Patrick Moynihan.

-About the jurors:
+About the Judges: